mnunezsa95/interview-prep/javascriptFundamentals.md

 ## 40. What is the difference between prototype and instance properties in JavaScript?

+- A prototype property is a property that is defined on the prototype object of a constructor function
+- Prototype properties are shared by all objects that are created by a constructor function.
+- Instance properties are properties that are defined on individual objects that are created by a constructor function.
+- Instance properties are not shared by other objects.

 ## 41. What is the difference between an array and an object in JavaScript?

+- An array is a data structure that can store a collection of values.
+- Arrays are indexed by numbers.
+- Arrays can only store primitive data types and objects
+- An object is a data structure that can store a collection of properties/methods.
+- Objects are indexed by strings.
+- Objects can store primitive data types, objects and arrays.

 ## 42. How can you remove duplicates from an array in JavaScript?